brianfeaster/bashciiout/README.md

 ## How to play

 - There are two games current:
   - brickout
   - tennibash
 - Run the game of choice in your shell.
 IE: `./brickout` or `./tennibash`
   - Some versions of Bash are buggy (old Macbook Pros / Bash 3.2) If so pass the scripts argument `1` IE: `./brickout 1`
+- Player 2 can play by running the script as well.
+Must be on the same machine/filesystem.
 - Move left 'h' or right 'l'
 - Quit/Exit 'q'